stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 step in our implementation consists of defining the data types that will be signaled between our chat server and clients.

-Initially, our chat server will have to handle two types of messages coming from clients, namely, 1) a message that lets a new client join the chat and 2) messages to be broadcast to all the clients on the chat.
+Initially, our chat server will have to handle two types of messages coming from clients, namely, 1) a message that lets a new client join the chat and 2) messages to be broadcasted to all the clients on the chat.

 The first of these messages is straightforward: